pnp/blog/content/post/dataverse-long-term-data-retention/index.md

 ## How to add Retention Policy to your solution

-Adding policy is not necessary step to create fully up and running tool, however using solutions is sign of a good design practices, especially in case of working with different environment.
+Adding policy is not necessary step to create fully up and running tool, however using solution is sign of a good design practices, especially in case of working with different environment.
 In a long term using solution gives a lot of benefits.

 To add created policy to solution follow these steps:
 - find <b>RetentionConfig</b> item on the list (add existing -> more -> other -> RetentionConfig),